Implementation of the left-right symmetric model in FeynRules: The Higgs sector

 which gives

 where

 Assuming that $\beta_i$ and $\rho_i$ are of order unity (i.e. not too large - to preserve unitarity, and not too small - to avoid fine tuning) implies that $\gamma\sim 1$.
-Since the light neutrino masses (which are proportional to $\nu_L$ via the Yukawa coupling) are bounded to be less than ${\cal O}(10)$ eV, $\nu_R$ has to be at least as large as ${\cal O}(10^7)$ GeV.
-This, in turn, leads to unobservably large masses for the additional Higgs and gauge bosons states (i.e., of order $10^7$ GeV), unless the $\beta_i$ are fine-tuned to reduce $\gamma$ to about $10^{-6}$ and, thus, allow $\nu_R$ to be small enough, i.e., $\nu_R \sim {\cal O}(10^3)$ GeV.
+Since the light neutrino masses (which are proportional to $v_L$ via the Yukawa coupling) are bound to be less than ${\cal O}(1)\;\unit[]{eV}$ \cite{neutrinomass}, $v_R$ has to be at least as large as ${\cal O}(10^8)$ GeV.
+This, in turn, leads to unobservably large masses for the additional Higgs and gauge bosons states (i.e., of order $10^8$ GeV), unless the $\beta_i$ are fine-tuned to reduce $\gamma$ to about $10^{-7}$ for which $v_R$ can be considerably smaller, i.e., $v_R \sim {\cal O}(10^3)$ GeV.
 In this case, the new gauge-bosons and Higgs particles become accessible at the LHC (see mass formulae in \ref{App:AppendixB}).
+One possible way to avoid the (unwanted) fine-tuning of the Higgs couplings is to eliminate almost completely the VEV seesaw relation by setting some of the relevant parameters in the Higgs potential, and in particular the $\beta$ parameters, to zero.
+This may not be considered as fine tuning but, rather, as a possible consequence of some yet higher symmetry (e.g., GUT or SUSY), which lies beyond the context of the LRSM \cite{classic}.\footnote{Setting the $\beta_i$ parameters to be small but not zero through mechanisms such as horizontal symmetry is discussed e.g., in \cite{kiers}.
+However here we follow the stricter constraint presented in Refs.\cite{classic,gluza}.} Following this approach, the VEV see-saw relation reduces to a ``remnant" VEV see-saw relation

-One possible way to avoid the (unwanted) fine-tuning of the Higgs couplings is to eliminate almost completely the VEV seesaw relation by setting some of the relevant parameters in the Higgs potential (in particular, the $\beta$ parameters) to zero.
-This may not be considered as fine tuning but, rather, as a possible consequence of some higher level exact symmetry (e.g., GUT or SUSY), which lies beyond the context of the LRSM \cite{classic}.\footnote{Setting the $\beta_i$ parameters to be small but not zero through mechanisms such as horizontal symmetry is discussed e.g., in Refs.\cite{kiers,mohapatra2}.
-However here we follow the stricter case presented in Refs.\cite{classic,polish}.} The only way in which the remainder of the VEV seesaw relation (i.e., Eq.\eqref{eq.vevseesaw} with $\beta_i=0$) can be consistently (i.e., with observation) satisfied is by setting the VEV of the left-handed triplet, $\nu_L$, to zero \cite{classic2}.\footnote{The other option of setting $\nu_R=0$ leads to $m_{W_2} \sim m_W$ in contrast with observation, and the option $2\rho_1-\rho_3=0$ leads to massless Higgs bosons of the left-handed triplet, which is also ruled out experimentally\cite{classic}.}
+The only way for Eq.\eqref{eq.VEVseesaw-rem} to be consistent with observation is to set the VEV of the left-handed triplet, $v_L$, to zero \cite{classic2}.\footnote{The other option of setting $v_R=0$ leads to $m_{W_2} \sim m_W$ in contrast with observation, and the option $2\rho_1-\rho_3=0$ leads to massless Higgs bosons of the left-handed triplet, which is also ruled out experimentally\cite{conference}.}